Phandal/celigo-cli/README.md

 celigo script add -n <Name> [ -d <Description> -c <Path/To/Source File Name>] celigo script remove -i <ID>
 ```

-I will read the api key from the users home directory in the file ".celigo".
-This file will contain
+The API Key will be read from the current working direcotry in the ".celigo" file.
+This file will
-the api key only in one line.
-All commands can take an optional -a option that contains the path to
-the file that contains the api key in it.
-This allows the user to switch between celigo accounts
-seemlessly, in their "Project Directory"
+contain the api key on one line, and thats it.

 ## MVP
 - Read api key from users home directory or custom path